bshlgrs/neato-physics-notepad/notes.md

   - I think the right answer might be to
 - I can't represent Newton-meters (for torque) apart from as Joules.
 - I sometimes get confused between the kind of equality that is "these variables are referring to the same thing" and "these variables have the same value"

+## Notes from user study

+- User really wanted to drag the equations
+- Wanted to drag to select multiple equations at once
+- Confused by the rules of how you drag things